minifiemj/accessibletablesR/README.md

 notetext is the description associated with the note.

-notenumber and notetext are the only compulsory arguments.
+notenumber and notetext are the only compulsory parameters.
 If an additional column is wanted to specify which table (sheet name) a note applies to then populate applictabtext (e.g., applictabtext = c(“Table_1”, “Table_2”)).